 You have to be on version 24 and above to enjoy this feature.
 Tap on the app version twice to update it.

 2. Wait for the app to update

-You would then have to wait for anything between a few seconds or some minutes for the app to update.
+You would then have to wait for anything between a few seconds and some minutes for the app to update.

-When that is done, return back to the drop down menu and click on my apps and games.
+When that is done, return to the drop-down menu and click on my apps and games.

 3. Use the Nearby Share feature to send and receive files

 To do this, simply tap on share.
 It’ll give you the option to either send or receive.

 To send, simply click on “send” and you’ll be asked to either turn on your location or allow the app to turn it on.
 After that, a list of apps that can be sent will pop up.